uclaconditional/dcgan-tensorflow-atom/README.md

 Randomly walk around the latent space.
 If any of the 100 numbers reach the boundary of the space, clamp it at the boundary.
 #### Mode 6:
 Linearly interpolate between a sequence of frames (e.g. From frame A to frame B, then from frame C to frame D)
+#### Mode 7:
+NOTE: MISSING.
+Should be:
+Linearly interpolate between a sequence of frames (e.g. From frame A to frame B, then from frame C to frame D), but wrap around the boundary if wrap distance is shorter than regular interpolation distance.
 #### Mode 8:
 Randomly jump around the space within a certain distance from the starting image.
 Generates a flicker-like effect.
 #### Mode 9:
 Exponential ease in or ease out when interpolating between two key frames.
 Easing speed and whether to ease in or out is controlled through json params.
+#### Mode 10:
+NOTE: MISSING.
+Should be:
+Sinusoidally ease in or out when interpolating between two key frames.
 #### Mode 11:
 Randomly jump around the space within a certain distance from the lerp position from A - B.
 #### Mode 12:
 Exponentially ease in and then out when interpolating between two key frames (A | slow - fast - slow | B).
-Easing speed is controllable through param "power".
+Easing speed is controllable through param “power”.
 #### Mode 13:
 Exponential ease in and then out with flicker.
+Combination of mode 12 and 8.
 #### Mode 14:
 Slerp with flicker.
+Combination of mode 1 and 8.
+#### Mode 15:
+Traverse all latent vectors.
+Linearly step through each of the 100 latent vectors.

-#### JSON file parameters:
+### JSON file global parameters
 ```
+"base_dir" : Directory where seed JSON files being used in this video is located.
-"trained_model" : Path to the trained model to use, relative to DCGAN root directory.
+"trained_model" : Path to trained model to be used for this video.
-"base_dir" : Directory to store the new frames generated.
 "rand_seed" : Random seed to be used to generate this video. "rand_seed" is used per video, not per cut.
-"data" : A JSON list that contains info for each transition.
+"data" : List of JSON objects containing parameters for each cut.
 ```
-Elements of "data":
+### Mode specific parameters:
 ```
 Common:
-"mode_num" : Mode number of current cut/transition.
+"mode_num" : Mode number of current cut.

 if mode_num == 1:  # A - B | B - C, slerp
   "mode_data" : A list of the lists ["nameFrameA", "nameFrameB", number_of_frames_for_interp]